 - Login to MyAccount portal

-- Once you are into E2E Networks My Account dashboard, select sub-menu ‘Nodes’ under the Products menu on the left side of your dashboard
+- Once you are into E2E Networks My Account dashboard, select sub-menu ‘Nodes’ or ‘Load Balancer’ under the Products menu on the left side of your dashboard

-- You will redirect to the ‘Manage Node’ page.
+- If you click on the node, you will redirect to the ‘Manage Node’ page.
 All your running nodes will be listed if there is no node then you can create an E2E Node.

 Monitoring of server health is a free service that provides insights into resource usage across your infrastructure.
 There are several different display metrics to help you track the operational health of your infrastructure.
-Select the node for which you want to check the metrics
+Select the node or load balancer for which you want to check the metrics

-Monitor the overall used & free space on your compute node’s disk
+Monitor the overall used & free space on your resource’s disk.

-Monitor the overall used & free RAM on your compute node.
+Monitor the overall used & free RAM on your resource.

 - Click on the ‘Monitoring’ tab to check the CPU Performance, Disk Read/ Write operation, and Network Traffic Statistics

-The CPU utilization is the sum of work handled by a Central Processing Unit.
-It is also used to estimate system performance.
-CPU utilization can vary according to the type and amount of computing task because some tasks require heavy CPU time while others require less CPU time.
+Processor Load expresses how many processes are waiting in the queue to access the computer processor—used to estimate system performance.
+It can vary according to the type and amount of computing task because some tasks require substantial CPU time which causes slow performance, errors and increase the load while others require less CPU time.

 Disk Read Operation¶

-Monitor the IOPS of disk read operation on your compute node.
+Monitor the IOPS of disk read operation on your resource.

 Disk Write Operation¶

-Monitor the IOPS of disk write operation on your compute node.
+Monitor the IOPS of disk write operation on your resource.

 Network Traffic Statistics¶